A Summary of Some of the Pitfalls of Software Partnerships with SAP

 Profit Based Recommendations

-SAP’s consulting partners recommend SAP regardless of the fit between the SAP application is evaluated and the capabilities of the competitive applications.
+SAP’s consulting partners recommend SAP regardless of the fit between the SAP application and the business requirements or the capabilities of the competitive applications.
 Consulting companies never point out that their recommendation of SAP applications is entirely based on their quotas.
 Consulting companies can only meet their quotas by recommending SAP (as they have an SAP practice) or Oracle (as they have an Oracle practice).
-As soon as they recommend some other software, they would not be able to staff the project.

-As explained in the book Rethinking Enterprise Software Risk, SAP consulting partners go through the motions of looking into other software vendors (which they also bill the client for) but always tilt the playing field in favor of SAP or Oracle.
-Therefore SAP consulting companies lie to their clients when they propose that the software selection be open and fair.
+SAP consulting partners go through the motions of looking into other software vendors (which they also bill the client for) but always tilt the playing field in favor of SAP or Oracle.
+Therefore SAP consulting companies mislead their clients when they propose that the software selection be open and fair.

 Serving as Message Repeaters

 SAP’s consulting partners repeat whatever SAP marketing states without questioning whether or not it is true.
-Whether it be SAP’s Run Simple Program or SAP’s Netweaver program – which never actually existed or SAP HANA, consulting companies have demonstrated a history of repeating things that SAP marketing says that end up being wrong.
+Whether SAP’s Run Simple Program or SAP’s Netweaver program – which never actually existed or SAP HANA, consulting companies have demonstrated a history of repeating things that SAP marketing says are wrong.